Update 12/11/17: this post has been updated with additional information about how to set up a preventative maintenance schedule.

-For each asset, you’ll need to get it into decent shape before you start a maintenance program.
+Get each asset into decent shape before you start a maintenance program.
 If your boiler needs immediate attention, give it that attention.
-If you think the pressure gauge is just a little off or if there could be a little build-up in that hose, don’t kill yourself just yet — focus on getting things in a state where they’re ready to be maintained.
+If you think the pressure gauge is just a little off or if there could be a little buildup in that hose, don’t kill yourself just yet—focus on getting things in a state where they’re ready to be maintained.

-Now you’ll use the same manufacturer’s recommendations to create a maintenance schedule.
+Use the manufacturer’s recommendations to create a maintenance schedule.
 This is where your software will save you the most time.
-Most systems will allow you to add photos, manuals, and notes to an asset, so that all the information you need next time is right in one place.
+Most systems will allow you to add photos, manuals, and notes to an asset, so all the information you need next time is right in one place.

 Instead of hunting down Tom to figure out why this thing is missing a leg, anyone can check the maintenance log associated with the asset.